beauwilliams/nx-monorepo-full-stack-app/README.md

 A frontend workspace with:
 - NextJS
-- Auto-code-gen of graphql queries
+- Auto-code-gen of react hooks to fetch data from graphql
 - End to end typed
 - Serverside rendering of database queries